nv-edwli/workbench-example-nemotron-finetune/README.md

    * `Environment` &rarr; `Secrets` &rarr; `Configure`.
 Specify the Hugging Face username and API Key secrets.

-6. On the top right of the window, select **Setup** to set up the model. _This will take several minutes to run_ as the model is pulled from Hugging Face.
+6. On the top right of the window, select **Jupyterlab**.

-7. Upon completion, select the _dropdown_ from the top right of the window.
-Select **Jupyterlab**.
-Verify ```nemotron-3-8b-base-4k/Nemotron-3-8B-Base-4k.nemo``` exists under the ```models```directory of the project.

-8. Navigate to the `code/notebooks` directory of the project.
+7. Navigate to the `code/notebooks` directory of the project.
 Then, open your fine-tuning notebook of choice and get started.
 Happy coding!

 ### Tutorial (CLI-Only)
 Some users may choose to use the **CLI tool only** instead of the Desktop App.
 If you do not NVIDIA AI Workbench installed, first follow the installation instructions for AI Workbench [here](https://developer.nvidia.com/ai-workbench-beta/).
 Then,